cadeyrn/bookmarks-organizer/README.md

 With the Bookmarks Organizer, it's easy to put order in your bookmarks.
 The Bookmarks Organizer finds no longer working bookmarks, redirects, duplicates and more!

-**Bookmarks Organizer is a WebExtension and compatible with Firefox Quantum (Firefox 60 and later).**
+**Bookmarks Organizer is a WebExtension and compatible with Firefox Browser 60 and higher (Firefox Browser 109 or higher is required for the latest version of Bookmarks Organizer).**

 ### Features